nashvillefcc/SettingUpGit/README.md

 RSA key fingerprint is nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.
 Are you sure you want to continue connecting (yes/no)?
 ```
-You need to simply type `yes` in the prompt, press return and you should receive this response:
+You need to simply type `yes` in the prompt, press `RETURN` and you should receive this response:

 `Hi {USER_NAME}!
 You've successfully authenticated, but GitHub does not provide shell access.`

+You are now ready to start using Git AND GitHub! 👍